 The good news is VA loan closing costs, including the funding fee, can typically be rolled into the new loan amount, so no out-of-pocket cash is needed.
 However, even with the most generous lender, your new loan amount and the closing costs combined can’t exceed 100% of your home’s market value.

-The one-time funding fee for a VA cash-out refinance is between 2.15%-3.3% of your loan amount.
-Exactly how much will depend on your status (whether you’re regular military or in the Reserves/National Guard), and whether you’ve financed in the past.
+The one-time funding fee for a VA cash-out refinance is between 2.3%-3.6% of your loan amount.
+Exactly how much will depend on whether you’ve used a VA loan in the past.

 An appraisal is required for a VA cash-out refinance — the VA and your lender need to know your home’s current market value when determining how much cash you can take out.
 An independent expert will verify that and an appraiser’s fee will be among your closing costs.